 Configure Single Sign-On (SSO) Settings for SAML Apps:

-- Either you can Copy Paste all the attributes of Service Provider (SP), Or you can directly upload an XML file containing relative information.
+Either you can Copy-Paste all the attributes of the Service Provider (SP), or you can directly upload an XML file containing relative information.

 Click on Import SP Metadata button.

-- SP Entity ID is used to identify your app against the SAML request received from SP.
-Make sure the SP Entity ID or Issuer is in this format: httpss://www.domain-name.com/a/[domain_name]/acs.
+SP Entity ID is used to identify your app against the SAML request received from SP.
+The SP Entity ID or Issuer can be in either URL or in String format.